chadrossouw/ctpcan-website/README.md

 - `npm run build`: Builds a production version of the website into the `dist/` folder.
 - `npm run docs`: Starts a Storybook instance based on all files in `docs/` with `.stories.js` suffix.

+## Local development

+All local development instances will do the following by default:

+- Mocks all API calls with fake data
+- Disables all offline caching (via Service worker) functionality.

+If you want to override these you can set the following variables in an `.env` file:

+- `AIRTABLE_AUTH_TOKEN`
+- `ENABLE_OFFLINE_CACHE`

 ## Architecture

 ### HTML